 - At that time, God revealed his proper name, translated into English as “I am who am” or just “I AM.”

-- Every created thing has an essence—what it is.
+- Philosophically speaking, every created thing has an essence—what it is.
 It also has existence.
 We know our essence and our existence are not the same because they can be separated and we can die.

 - God simply is.
-God is that being whose essence and existence are identical.
+As St. Thomas Aquinas argued, God is that being whose essence and existence are identical.

 - Already in this passage we see that the God of the Philosophers and the God of Abraham, Isaac, and Jacob are one.